dmitrywashere/dmitrywashere.github.io/_posts/2025-09-28-ransomware-worst-nightmare.md

 At Accelerate NYC, Pure Storage announced a fundamental shift: your storage is now an active, intelligent part of your security team [NYC Pure Storage Accelerate September 2025](https://www.purestorage.com/pure-launch-updates-releases.html?).

 * **The CrowdStrike Integration:** Think of this as giving your data storage a direct, red-phone hotline to your Security Operations Center (SOC).
 When CrowdStrike’s industry-leading platform detects a threat, your storage array knows about it instantly.
 It can be automatically instructed to take defensive measures, like immediately securing your most critical data snapshots before the attacker can even get close to them.
 It's no longer just a victim; it's a first responder.
+[Crowdstrike and Pure](https://www.purestorage.com/partners/technology-alliance-partners/crowdstrike.html)

 * **The Superna Integration:** This is like having a digital security guard watching every single file, 24/7.
 Superna’s technology monitors for unusual and malicious user behavior.
 Is a service account that normally just reads files suddenly trying to encrypt or delete thousands of them? *Busted*.
 The integration can instantly lock that compromised account down, stopping a ransomware attack dead in its tracks.

 For understaffed SLED IT teams, this is a game-changer.
 It’s automated protection that doesn’t require another person staring at another screen.
 It’s the difference between finding out about an attack on Monday morning and stopping it at 2 a.m. on Saturday.
+[Superna and Pure](https://www.purestorage.com/company/newsroom/press-releases/pure-storage-expands-cyber-resilience-through-new-innovations.html)

 ---